 Twenty-four state parks throughout the state have campgrounds (click here for park rates) that have a total of more 1,700 campsites.
 Site sizes and configurations vary.
 Some parks provide sites with electric and water hook-ups, which tend to be larger to accommodate recreational vehicles and campers.
 Kiptopeke and Hungry Mother campgrounds offer sewer hook-ups.
 Most campgrounds are open from March 1 through the first Monday in December; primitive sites are available year-round.
+Visit the Reserve America site to reserve campsites, cabins, lodges and picnic shelters now.

 All equipment must remain within the confines of the campsite without impacting the natural vegetation.
 Developed campsites can accommodate six people per site or all members of a household.
 Designated group camping areas are available, but all parks can accommodate groups.